Hurricane Idalia hits Florida with 125 mph winds, flooding streets, snapping trees and cutting power

 “It got pretty gnarly for a while, but it was nothing compared to some of the other storms,” Wright said.

-The system remained a hurricane as it crossed into Georgia with top winds of 90 mph (150 mph), after drenching Florida mostly to the east of Tallahassee.
+The system remained a hurricane as it crossed into Georgia with top winds of 90 mph (150 mph), after drenching Florida mostly to the east of Tallahassee, Florida's capital.
 Forecasters said it would punish the Carolinas overnight as a tropical storm.

+In Tallahassee, the power went out well before the center of the storm arrived, but the city avoided a direct hit.
+A giant oak tree next to the governor’s mansion split in half, covering the yard with debris.

-Jonathon Wick said he didn’t take the approaching hurricane seriously until Wednesday morning when he awoke to howling winds outside his home in Valdosta, Georgia.
-After plucking his young nephews from a trampoline in their back yard where waters were at his knees, they started piling into his car when a tree toppled right in front of the vehicle.
+In Valdosta, Georgia, Idalia’s fierce winds uprooted trees and sent rain flying sideways.
+Jonathon Wick said he didn’t take the approaching hurricane seriously until Wednesday morning, when he awoke to howling winds outside his home.
+After rescuing his young nephews from a trampoline in their back yard where the water rose to his knees, he brought them to his car and was climbing into the driver's seat when a tree toppled right in front of the vehicle.

 “If that tree would have fell on the car, I would be dead,” said Wick, who ended up getting rescued by another family member.